PHP on Windows Server 2008 : 500 – Internal Server Error on IIS

 Yea!!
 I just need to give a modify permission to IUSR on the folder where my php error log location

-uai user
+9. uai user said on :

 Great article and a big help using the rdp option!
 Great!!
 Thanks a lot.